tilderain/TF2Ware_Ultimate/CONTRIBUTING.md

 ## Style
 Please follow the codebase's style when making contributions:
-* No semicolons in VScript.
+* No semicolons in VScript contributions.
 Semicolons are optional in Squirrel and TF2Ware Ultimate does *not* use them.
 * Do not define constants or global variables within a minigame/bossgame/specialround scope.
 * Please use CRLF for line breaks.
 * Indents should be 4 spaces.